EdanDa/AlephEfes/README.md

 # AlephEfes

-🄰🄰 **Hebrew Isopsephy** – reproducible code and data for numeric–semantic analysis of the Hebrew Bible.
+🄰🄰 **Hebrew Lexiometry** – reproducible code and data for numeric–semantic analysis of the Hebrew Bible.

-This repository contains a React-based calculator and research notes around the **Aleph-Code** (קוד-אלף) hypothesis.
+This repository contains a React-based calculator and research notes around the **א=0**  hypothesis.
 The project treats the biblical consonantal text as a deliberately engineered system where Hebrew letters are mapped to values **0–21** and processed through a **three-layer valuation** (Units, Tens with Δ9 adjustment, Hundreds).
 The aim is to provide an **open playground** for testing the model, exploring its linguistic consequences, and reproducing all calculations.
 > **Note**: The calculator interface is in **Hebrew**.
 Enter Hebrew consonantal text directly into the input field.